MartinWitt/laughing-train/Readme.md

 - Code analysis with Qodana(JetBrains IntelliJ headless)
 - Minimal Diffs with Spoon
 - Git/GitHub integration
-- easy deployment extensionable with new analyzers
+- easy deployment extensible with new analyzers

 ## Examples:
 - See [website](https://laughing-train.keksdose.xyz/) for an overview of mining results.